Professional wrestling strikes: Jumping high kick

 Properly called Gamengiri (from the original Japanese Gamen / "face" and Giri / "Cut"), it is a variation of an enzuigiri where the wrestler jumps up, not taking a step or hold with the lead foot and kicks the opponent in the side of the head/face.
 Sonya Deville uses this move.
+Noam Dar uses this move as his finisher called the Nova Roller.

 Overhead kick

 In this version, the wrestler either starts by lying down or dropping down on the mat while the opponent stands near to their head.
 The wrestler then throws a leg and kicks up over their waist and chest, hitting the opponent with the point of the foot, usually in the head.
 It can be used as a counter to an attack from behind.
 For example, an opponent attempts a full nelson, the wrestler breaks the opponent's lock by raising both arms, falling to the canvas back-first and kicking the opponent in the head with one foot.
 This was used by Finn Balor.
+The move is also used by T.J.
+Perkins as his finisher, first lifting the opponent up in a fireman's carry position, then drops them down to execute the kick; the move is called the Detonation Kick.
+Jazmyn Nyx also used this move as her finisher called the Pelé Kick (later renamed as the Nyx Kick) as a reference to her professional soccer background.

 Shoot kick

 A kickboxing-style kick with the shin (generally protected by a shin guard) striking an opponent's face, chest or thighs.
 This move is used in shoot-style environments and by many Japanese wrestlers.
 In WWE, Daniel Bryan popularized the shoot kicks as the Yes!
 Kicks while the crowd would respond with a chant of "Yes!" every time a kick connected.
+The Miz would begin to use this move following his feud with Daniel Bryan, which would be dubbed the It Kicks.
+Shayna Baszler also uses this move.

 Football kick

 Sometimes also referred to as soccer kick.
-The wrestler strikes an opponent sitting on the mat with the foot extended downwards vertically from the base of the spine to the back's midsection.
+The wrestler strikes an opponent sitting on the mat with the foot extended downward vertically from the base of the spine to the back's midsection.
 Used by Katsuyori Shibata as the P.K. (penalty kick).